 It’s easy.
 Just answer a few questions about your enterprise environment.
 We do the number crunching for you.
 Curious about how much lost data costs you in other areas of your business?
 Complete the sections about data migration, hard drive recovery and device failure and loss for a custom analysis.
 This is especially helpful if you need to justify your endpoint data protection budget.

 All in, it should take you about five minutes to complete.
 You can run the numbers as many times as you want to see how different answers affect your risk calculations.

-We hope that endpoint data protection is your number one priority as you plan for 2017.
+We hope that endpoint data protection is your number one priority as you plan for the next year.
 Based on the stats above, we’re all going to need it.
 Ransomware is like a runaway bullet train.
 Until you stop it, you’re at the mercy of a countdown clock and your ability to recover.
 Endpoint data protection is the only way to guarantee data recovery–without paying the ransom.